-The demand for online education continues to grow — roughly 32% of students in higher education now take at least one online course.
-To keep up with this growing demand, 62.4% of colleges and universities offer online programs, according to the same Babson survey.
+The demand for online education continues to grow — roughly 33.5% of students in higher education now take at least one online course.
+To keep up with this growing demand, 98% of public colleges and universities surveyed now offer online programs, while 76% of private schools surveyed have distance-based programs.

 While it is undoubtedly good news that online students now have more online options, the sheer number of programs to consider can be daunting.
 Your choice will have an impact on what you pay, how long it takes to complete your degree, and your success after graduation.